-During the intake appointment, the Program Specialist will accept all documents needed on the checklist in addition to any document required to determine eligibility.
-Applicants that are missing documents will be given 10 calendar days to submit missing documents.
-If the documents are not submitted with the 10 days, a letter will be mailed to the applicant stating the file is closed.
+The Program Specialist is responsible to review all documents uploaded into Neighborly in accordance with the program checklist in addition to any additional documents required to determine eligibility.
+Applicants that are missing documents will be given 10 calendar days to upload or submit missing documents.
+If the documents are not submitted with the 10 days, a letter or email will be sent to the applicant stating that the file is closed due to non-responsiveness.